 - 1.1 The bidder definition covers all government securities distributors and customers and applies to both legal entities (hereafter referred to as "entities") and individuals.
-Refer to Appendix 2 for the definition of legal entities. - 1.2 All bidders must certify that they are not bidding in concert with any other bidder. - 1.3 A government securities distributor must not be affiliated with another government securities distributor. - 1.4 Entities that are affiliated are considered one bidder for the purposes of Government of Canada securities auctions.
+Refer to Appendix 2 Affiliated vs. Non-Affiliated Parties for the definition of legal entities. - 1.2 All bidders must certify, at such times and in such form as the Bank of Canada may require, that they are not bidding in concert with any other bidder. - 1.3 A government securities distributor must not be affiliated with another government securities distributor. - 1.4 Entities that are affiliated are considered one bidder for the purposes of Government of Canada securities auctions.
 To avoid being considered a single bidder, affiliated entities must certify that they do not exchange with one another information about yields, amounts, positions they hold or plan to hold, or their investment strategies with respect to the securities being auctioned.
-Refer to Appendix 2 for the definition of affiliated. - 1.5 Entities are affiliated if one is controlled by the other or if both are controlled by the same person.
-The definition of control includes formal voting control along with direct and indirect controlling influence over management and policies.
-Refer to Appendix 2 for the definition of control. - 1.6 An affiliate must promptly notify the Bank of Canada, in writing, of a change in the circumstances that enable the affiliate to qualify for separate-bidder status, or if their certification is no longer valid. - 1.7 Any entity that implements the conditions necessary to be considered a separate bidder must direct all bids and purchases through a non-affiliated government securities distributor.
+For the criteria used to determine whether one entity is "affiliated" with another, refer to Appendix 2. - 1.5 An affiliate must promptly notify the Bank of Canada, in writing, of a change in the circumstances that enable the affiliate to qualify for separate-bidder status, or if their certification is no longer valid. - 1.6 Any entity that implements the conditions necessary to be considered a separate bidder must direct all bids and purchases through a non-affiliated government securities distributor. - 1.7 All bidders must notify the Auction Line at the Bank of Canada (613-782-7719) of any changes in auction contact information.

-2. Government Securities Distributor Status
+2. Government Securities Distributors: Status

-- 2.1 An entity seeking to apply to the Bank of Canada in order to obtain the status of government securities distributor must provide the following information to the Bank of Canada: - 2.1.1 The motivation for obtaining the status of government securities distributor; - 2.1.2 Detailed records reflecting at least six months of adequate domestic fixed-income trading data:
+- 2.1 An entity seeking to apply to the Bank of Canada in order to obtain the status of a government securities distributor must provide the following information to the Bank of Canada: - 2.1.1 The motivation for obtaining the status of a government securities distributor; - 2.1.2.
+Detailed records reflecting at least six months of adequate domestic fixed-income trading data;